 5. Prevention of Legal Consequences

 Legal challenges can sometimes accompany substance abuse.
-Family members may advocate for treatment as a proactive way to prevent further legal issues, offering their loved one a chance to address any existing challenges and avoid future repercussions.
+Family members may advocate for treatment as a proactive measure to prevent further legal issues, giving their loved one a chance to address existing challenges and avoid future repercussions.

 6. Support for Mental Health